canjs/can-view-model/can-view-model.md

 console.log(vm.foo, "bar");
 ```

-## Setting an element's ViewModel
+## Setting an element’s ViewModel

-One thing that can-view-model does ***not*** do is provide a way to set what an element's ViewModel should be.
+One thing that can-view-model does ***not*** do is provide a way to set what an element’s ViewModel should be.
 To do that, use [can-util/dom/data/data] instead like so:

 ```js
 var domData = require("can-util/dom/data/data");